TritonDataCenter/triton-cmon/docs/INSTALLING.md

 It's also *highly* recommended to use ECDSA.
 RSA certificates carry a severe performance penalty due to the added crypto overhead.

-This needs to be done on headnode in each Triton Data Center.
-The TLS certificate will be deployed to all running CMON instances in that datacenter.
+This needs to be done on headnode in each Triton DataCenter.
+The TLS certificate will be deployed to all running CMON instances in that data center.

 Create `domains.ecdsa.txt`.
 The base name and wildcard name need to be on the same line.
 For example: